 Actually it is used like the German word “scheiße” or the English word “fuck”.
-You can use the word kurwa just as a small gap filler when you are angry as well.
+But like in the video above you use the word kurwa just as a small gap filler when you are angry.
 But you can also express your admiration and respect.
 Then you say “o kurwa”.
 And depending on which prefix or ending you add in Polish, you make kurwa a verb or adjective and say that you want to go to the toilet, want to kill someone or something is beautiful.
 Great word, right?

 W Szczebrzeszynie chrząszcz brzmi w trzcinie

 No, don’t worry, I didn’t fall asleep while writing the headline and banged my head on the keyboard.
 The expression really exists!
 When I tell Poles that I know Polish, the reaction often is “Do you already know this tongue twister?” and the almost unpronounceable sentence comes over their lips like a simple “hello” (which in Polish as described above means “cześć”, i.e. “tsheshtshtsh” and is also problematic).